create3000/x_ite/docs/_posts/what's-new.md

 - Fixed picking and Layout node.
 - Fixed bug with composite glyphs in Text node.
 - Fixed bug with data URLs.
-- Fixed bug in toXMLString and toVRMLString when outputing protos.
+- Fixed bug in toXMLString and toVRMLString when outputting protos.

 ## X_ITE v4.4.7 Released